Shrut1261/20_newsgroups/README.md

 - **Political discussions** (talk.politics.misc) carried a more negative sentiment, reflecting debate-driven conversations.

 Additionally, the presence of **frequent "tech talk"** across all groups showed that even in the 1990s, discussions about technology's future were widespread.

-This study reinforced how **language patterns, human interactions, and topics evolve over time**, but certain themes—like **technology's role in society**—remain just as relevant today as they were back then.